kelsey-amyotte/combat-companion/README.md

 # dungeons-and-dragons-app

-This is an app made for UWO Software Engineering I.
+This is a web application made for UWO Software Engineering I.
+Front-end: Bootstrap, jQuery
+Back-end: ASP.NET, C#, MySQL

+Architecture used: MVC